nehawashikar/Team1-Interview-Prep-Drupal/README.md

 1. **Explore the Course:** Begin with the Interview Course section to build a solid foundation for technical interviews.
 2. **Practice Coding:** Head over to the Practice Problems section to challenge yourself with a variety of coding exercises.
-3. **Watch Videos:** Check out the Video Viewing section for insightful videos hosted by Neha Washikar and Anusri Chavali.
+3. **Watch Videos:** Check out the Video Viewing section for insightful videos.
-4. **Access Additional Resources:** Explore the Resource Sharing section curated by Oskar Attar for additional learning materials.
+4. **Access Additional Resources:** Explore the Resource Sharing section for additional learning materials.

 Good luck with your interview preparation, and may you ace your technical interviews with confidence!